wpswings/subscriptions-for-woocommerce/README.txt

 = Can the customer add multiple subscriptions to the cart at a single time? =

 No, the customer can only add a single subscription in the cart in the free plugin.
-If you want to add multiple subscriptions to the cart, kindly check our pro plugin from [here](https://makewebbetter.com/product/woocommerce-subscriptions-pro/?utm_source=MWB-subscriptions-org&utm_medium=MWB-ORG-Page&utm_campaign=MWB-subscriptions-pro).
+If you want to add multiple subscriptions to the cart, kindly check our pro plugin from [our premium WooCommerce Subscription plugin](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subscriptions-org&utm_medium=wpswings-org-page&utm_campaign=subscriptions-pro).
 Our Subscription for WooCommerce pro plugin allows customers to add multiple subscriptions to the cart at once.

 = Can the client add multiple subscriptions in the cart? =

-This is not possible in the free plugin, the client can add multiple subscriptions in the cart in our [*Subscriptions for WooCommerce Pro plugin*](https://wpswings.com/product/woocommerce-subscriptions-pro/?utm_source=wpswings-subs-pro&utm_medium=subs-org-page&utm_campaign=subscription-pro)
+This is not possible in the free plugin, the client can add multiple subscriptions in the cart in our [*Subscriptions for WooCommerce Pro plugin*](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=subs-org-page&utm_campaign=subscription-pro)

 = Do we have any premium or paid version of the WooCommerce Subscription Management plugin? =

-Yes, we have our Premium Version of [Subscriptions for WooCommerce Pro](https://wpswings.com/product/woocommerce-subscriptions-pro/?utm_source=wpswings-subs-pro&utm_medium=subs-org-page&utm_campaign=subscription-pro) to manage subscriptions with many features.
+Yes, we have our Premium Version of [Subscriptions for WooCommerce Pro](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=subs-org-page&utm_campaign=subscription-pro) to manage subscriptions with many features.

 = Is this Subscription plugin working with the variable products too? =